-Reduced anterior cingulate cortex activation in negative emotion processing distinguishes BPD from MDD [108].
+Reduced anterior cingulate cortex activation in negative emotion processing distinguishes BPD from MDD [86; 87].
 Insular cortex activity may underpin a range of symptom sectors in BPD, as this brain region is involved in the processing of emotional and physical pain, self-awareness, and social cognitive processes involved in empathy and adherence to or violation of social norms.
-Differences in neural activity in the insular cortex have been demonstrated in the context of difficulties among individuals with BPD to sustain and repair cooperation during social exchange [18; 109].
-Neuropsychologic testing identifies functional alterations with brain region or neuropathway specificity and has confirmed functional impairment in the prefrontal, temporal, and parietal cortices [110; 111].
+Differences in neural activity in the insular cortex have been demonstrated in the context of difficulties among individuals with BPD to sustain and repair cooperation during social exchange [18; 88].
+Results of one meta-analysis suggest that a specialized circuitry might have evolved in prefrontal regions to deal with strategic action during social exchange [89].
+Neuropsychologic testing identifies functional alterations with brain region or neuropathway specificity and has confirmed functional impairment in the prefrontal, temporal, and parietal cortices [90; 91].

 Neuropeptide research helps identify maladaptive brain processes involved in stress response and interpersonal sensitivity.
 As discussed, persons with BPD are typically exposed to high levels of stress during childhood from unstable and insecure attachments.
 Stress from fragmented insecure attachments interacts with and is amplified by genetic factors, and high stress levels continue through adulthood.
-Elevated cortisol response to psychosocial stress in subjects with BPD reflects physiologic alteration in stress management [112].
+Elevated cortisol response to psychosocial stress in subjects with BPD reflects physiologic alteration in stress management [92].
 Endogenous opioid and oxytocin neuropeptide systems also mediate stress response and facilitate prosocial tendencies.
 Persons with BPD show functional alteration in both systems.
 In healthy individuals, oxytocin administration enhances interpretation of mental states from social cues or "mind-reading" and collaboration in social exchange tasks.
-But in people with BPD, oxytocin administration paradoxically increases mistrust and decreased cooperation in a social exchange, suggesting the oxytocin system in BPD increases mistrust and interpersonal instability in social activity [113; 114; 115].
+But in people with BPD, oxytocin administration paradoxically increases mistrust and decreased cooperation in a social exchange, suggesting the oxytocin system in BPD increases mistrust and interpersonal instability in social activity [93; 94; 95].
+However, this effect was not uniform; individual differences (e.g., attachment styles, rejection sensitivity) were observed [95].
+One study included 31 patients with BPD and 31 healthy controls.
+Serum oxytocin levels at baseline were found to be significantly lower in patients with BPD than in healthy control subjects, whereas rejection sensitivity and childhood traumas were found to be significantly higher.
+No difference was found between the patient and control groups in terms of attachment styles, yet it was determined that there may be differences between the oxytocin levels of patients with BPD according to their attachment styles [96].

 Individuals with BPD often display both altered endogenous opioid function and non-suicidal selfinjury behavior.
-Thus, investigation of a possible neurochemical basis of non-suicidal self-harm behavior in BPD was performed by comparing samples of cerebrospinal fluid from patients with BPD with or without a history of non-suicidal selfharm.
-The non-suicidal self-harm group showed significantly lower levels of the endogenous opioids $\beta$ -endorphin and met-enkephalin, which bind and activate receptors that mediate stress-induced analgesia and physical pain analgesia, respectively.
-No differences were found in markers of serotonergic and dopaminergic function [116].
+Thus, investigation of a possible neurochemical basis of non-suicidal self-harm behavior in BPD was performed by comparing samples of cerebrospinal fluid from patients with BPD with or without a history of non-suicidal self-harm.
+The nonsuicidal self-harm group showed significantly lower levels of the endogenous opioids -endorphin and met-enkephalin, which bind and activate receptors that mediate stress-induced analgesia and physical pain analgesia, respectively.
+No differences were found in markers of serotonergic and dopaminergic function [97].